Have you ever saved a LinkedIn post and had no idea where to find it?

 LinkedIn on desktop remains the go-to platform for most users, thanks to its broader screen view and easier navigation compared to the mobile app.

-Here’s how to save posts or articles directly from your desktop:
+Here’s how to save LinkedIn posts and articles directly from your desktop:

 Navigate to the post you want to save.